kaifishr/DroneRacing/README.md

 ## Learning

 The reward function controls the learning behavior of the drone.
 The reward is a function of gates passed by the drone.
-The reward function can be modified as desired. *DroneRacer* lets you modify many hyperparameters that affect how fast and what the drones learn.
+The reward function can be modified as desired. *DroneRacing* lets you modify many hyperparameters that affect how fast and what the drones learn.
 Most of the hyperparameters can be found in the *config.yml* file.

 ## Tracks

-*DroneRacer* has different tracks that vary in difficulty.
+*DroneRacing* has different tracks that vary in difficulty.
 Depending on the track, the drones learn different flight behaviors.
 Tracks can be easily added or modified.

 ||||
 |:--:|:--:|:--:|